ajitdev/social_stats_d8/README.txt

 3. Modify permissions on the People >> Permissions page.

-4. Go to admin/config/social-stats/settings, and select the social sites per content type.
+4. Go to admin/config/social-stats/settings, set the date after which you want your data to be fetched.
+Select the social sites to be tracked per content type.

 5. Run cron.
 This will fetch the statistics per node and store it in database.